Updated December 17, 2024

 Information associated with those cards should be stowed elsewhere.
 Carry PIN numbers in your head, and all other details in a password-protected digital password wallet such as 1Password or DataVault.
 Don’t make a copy of your cards, unless they’re digital versions in a password-protected file.
 A physical copy is just one more thing to keep secure.

-5. Carry just enough cash for the day in your wallet
+7. Carry just enough cash for the day

 Leave the majority of your cash in a safe, money belt, or under-clothing security pouch.
 If you need to access your money belt or security pouch, don’t forget to plan ahead so you can do so in private.